mrcodegh/PMS7003/README.md

 - WiFiManager.cpp needs patch to compile - see issues in that library.
 - Access Point password protect didn't seem to work.
 - Server port is hard coded - adjust as needed.
+- Had one instance of ESP8266 locking up during thunderstorm.
+No water on board but wondering about EMF from lightning.

+Project Construction:
+- I just used point-to-point wiring.
+PMS7003 adapter board is recommended.
+- Upside down blue electrical box from Home Depot seems to shield OK from rain.
+Recommend leave cutouts in.
+Oops, too late for me.
+- Fiberglass mesh was added after spider added web inside unit which corrupted readings.
+However, spider mites are smaller than the mesh size so will block only larger insects.

 Thanks to library code providers listed at top of source code file!